Disclaimer and Evidentiary Explainer of Statements About Dating - App Risk and Harm

 Research and Science

 Research and science begins with conclusions posed as a hypothesis.
-Hypothesizes are tested with experiments or real world observations.
-Real word experiments require researchers to define variable, manipulate those variables, create controls and experimental groups.
-Rather that look for variables that explain what we observe, naturalistic observations gather real word data, which ultimately beats experiment based on small number of people.
-There are no population based research results dating, matchmaking or relational studies.
-There are essentially no independent randomized research results based on large enough groups of people either.
+Hypothesizes are tested with experiments and/or real world observations.
+Real world experiments require researchers to define variables, manipulate those variables, create controls and experimental groups.
+Rather that look for variables that explain what we observe, naturalistic observations gather real world data, which ultimately beats experiments based on small numbers of people.
+There are no population-based research results regarding dating, matchmaking or relational studies.
+There are essentially no independent randomized research results based on large groups of people using online meeting and dating services either.
 Naturalistic observations of people combined with studies based on small research investigations can be reliable, valid and useful.
-Research in social science begins with face validity, derived from the phase “ You have the face of someone I can trust.”
+Research in social science begins with face validity (derived from the phrase “You have the face of someone I can trust”).
 Face validity is not enough.
-Research progress like this.
+Research progresses stepwise like this.
 Face validity > content validity > concurrent validity > predictive validity > construct validity > settled science.
-Settled science is almost universally uncontested and is as close to the truth as humanly possible.
+Settled science is almost uncontested and comes as close to truth as humanly possible.
 Ultimate truth is a matter of faith.

 What “Dating Apps Cause Harm” Means